StaraKajla/FastPass/README.md

 Download sourcecode and run it.
 On first run the app will create its own database.

 **Current functionality:**
-Saving passwords for a website including savetime.
+Saving passwords for a website including save and update date.

 **Note:** This app is not yet secure - Passwords are still saved in plaintext.